U.N. Children's Fund (UNICEF) Executive Board: Iran

 The law permits executions of individuals who have reached puberty, defined as age nine for girls and age 15 for boys, if a judge determines the individual understood the nature and consequences of the crime.
 According to the 2012 Human Rights Watch World Report, at the end of 2012, more than 100 juveniles were on death row.

-Early and Forced Marriage: The legal minimum age of marriage for girls is 13, but girls as young as nine may be married with permission from the court...
-According to UN statistics, at least 48,580 girls between the ages of 10 and 14 were married in 2011, all but 13 of whom reportedly had at least one child before they reached 15.
+Early and Forced Marriage: The legal minimum age of marriage for girls is 13, but girls as young as nine may be married with permission from the court... at least 48,580 girls between the ages of 10 and 14 were married in 2011, all but 13 of whom reportedly had at least one child before they reached 15.
 Approximately 40, 635 marriages of girls under age 15 were also registered between March 2012 and March 2013, of which more than 8,000 involved men who were at least 10 years older.
 At least 1,537 marriages of girls under the age of 10 were registered in 2012, compared with 716 registered between March 2010

 and March 2011.